-2001 2004 2005 2006 In 2001 Huawei made its first pivot to developed markets with equipment sales to the Nether-Huawei's first major break lands, Germany and France in becoming a global player was its deal with Soon after the BT deal, By 2004 Huawei's overseas rev-Huawei first opened an office in the US in Plano, Huawei signed a deal with enues outstripped its domestic as in 2001, where its US headquarters are revenues as it sold cheap tel-Vodafone, one of if not the still located.
-For the first three years of operaecom equipment to developing largest carrier in Europe tion it did not manage a single US customer. markets in mid 2006 Now, Huawei US has over 1,100 employees and of 19 3G network build-ups covers 12 offices.
-Among its equipment/device customers are Leap, Best Buy and Level3 Communications
+2001 2004 2005 2006 In 2001 Huawei made its first pivot to developed markets with equipment sales to the Netherlands, Germany and France Huawei first opened an office in the US in Plano, Texas in 2001, where its US headquarters are still located.
+For the first three years of operation it did not manage a single US customer.
+Now, Huawei US has over 1,100 employees and covers 12 offices.
+Among its equipment/device customers are Leap, Best Buy and Level3 Com- By 2004 Huawei's overseas revenues outstripped its domestic revenues as it sold cheap telecom equipment to developing markets Huawei's first major break in becoming a global player was its deal with British Telecom in 2005, supplying equipment for its next generation network development.
+Huawei was involved in 14 of 19 36 network build-ups globally at the time Soon after the BT deal, Huawei signed a deal with Vodafone, one of if not the largest carrier in Europe in mid 2006